AsiaWi/snap-it-up-frontend/README.md

 - Once the seller received a payment for the item and the item has been collected, this feature allows the seller to mark the winning offer to SOLD which will also change the advert active status from active to inactive- which will change the styling of the advert to clearly display that the item has been sold.
 (Once seller marked the offer sold - this can't be undone as it has been set up with the intention that sellers will only set it to such status if the item is gone.
 Even if another user sent an offer (even if seller accepted such offer by mistake) - the advert status would stay inactive).The Info box at the top of the offers tab clearly explains the process.

 - The aim of this feature is to stop sellers from receiving a lot of contact/offers for products they no longer have but at the same time not have to delete the advert.
 This will keep nice history of sellers activity improving sellers 'reputation' in a long run if successful.
 As you can see the image above- the offer there has status SOLD, this would have changed the advert status to inactive which would trigger the advert styling : I have reduced opacity of displayed advert and added clear red 'item sold' sign to make it clear that item is no longer available.

+#### MOST SAVED ADVERTS SIDEBAR

+This feature is included within the advert detail view but please see the description here: [MOST SAVED ADVERTS SIDEBAR](#most-saved-adverts-sidebar)

 ### Profile Page